StefanZander/lecture_notes/ewa/javascript/marp/js_intro.md

 ::::::

 ::: centerbox redbox skip
-Each variable in JavaScript is associated with a specific primitive or reference type
+Each variable in JavaScript is associated with either a specific primitive or an object
 :::